 The concept of force majeure comes from French law and, broadly speaking, provides relief to parties from their contractual obligations if an event outside their control arises.
-The law related to force majeure is highly country specific.
 There are two broad approaches: common law and civil law.

 In most common law jurisdictions, the position on force majeure will be solely governed by the contract.
 Force majeure will generally not be implied as a matter of law.
 The express contractual mechanism will be strictly applied and interpreted.
 There will be an assumption that the parties are responsible for adhering to whatever they have agreed to.
 In a common law jurisdiction, if a contract does not include a force majeure provision, the parties are very unlikely to be able to rely on the concept of force majeure, but may be entitled to other types of relief described in this note.
 Common law jurisdictions include the United Kingdom and many of its former colonies, the Republic of Ireland, the United States and most Commonwealth countries.